Advanced Graduate Teacher Certificate (AGTC)

-Tier 1: Teach a minimum of one class each semester on the Purdue campus for at least four semesters.
+Teach a minimum of four classes at Purdue.
 Teaching a class is defined as having University-scheduled teaching duties with students on a daily, semiweekly or weekly basis in a classroom, studio or lab.
 Responsibilities consisting only of grading and/or writing tests/exams, holding office hours and proctoring tests/exams do not fulfill this requirement.

-Tier 2: Teach a class as the primary instructor, creating a syllabus, selecting reading materials, designing student assessments, and developing creative, effective teaching and learning strategies), you only need three teaching experiences.
+If you have taught a class as the primary instructor (i.e., creating a syllabus, selecting reading materials, designing student assessments, and developing creative, effective teaching and learning strategies), you only need three teaching experiences.

 Teaching Other Graduate Teaching Assistants (GTAs)

 Work with other GTAs to support good teaching, both on campus and in the graduate student's department, for a minimum of 5 hours.
 Options include working as a head GTA, supervising other GTAs for a minimum of one semester; facilitating at a pre-semester orientation for GTAs and/or international GTAs; or facilitating continuous improvement seminars for other GTAs (CIE will assist you in this process).

 There are two components to this requirement: being mentored and being a mentor.
 Being mentored includes meeting with a faculty member on a specified basis.
 Being a mentor includes meeting one-on-one on a weekly or semiweekly basis for a minimum of one semester with a junior GTA.
 Documentation must include a reflective narrative.